AmilkarDev/Happy-New-You---WP10-store-mobile-app/README.md

 learning software development using .Net Technologies.
 This application serves for personal development purposes, by suggesting several ressources of Motivation : photos, motivational short texts or Quotes.
---- The design of the mobile application seems pretty ugly cause that was one of the earliest apps I published to WINDOWS Store, I didn't know much about Mobile applications design

 #  Technologies
 Windows Phone 8.1 SDK , C# , Visual Studio, XAML, HTML Agility Pack, Sqlite
 #  Screenshots